 Coming in either rotary or foil heads, electric shavers are built for speed and convenience.
-While not able to provide nearly as close of a shave as any of the above methods, electric shavers will undoubtedly do an effective job at removing facial hair.
+While not able to provide nearly as close of a shave as any of the above methods, electric shavers will undoubtedly do an effective job of removing facial hair.
 Many men are often surprised to learn that newer electric shavers are capable of being used in a wet environment – hence their inclusion in this list.

 Related: The Different Types of Razors

 When using any of the shaving tools covered above, you’ll need to have a few key accessories on hand to make the experience as seamless as possible.
 Here are a few of those essentials: